Round up your rewards with the Citi Rewards+ credit card | CNN Underscored

 Citi also has some interesting rules when it comes to sign-up bonuses on its credit cards.
 While many card issuers have restrictions on how often you can earn a bonus, Citi determines eligibility based on whether you’ve opened or closed certain Citi cards in the past.

-Specifically, if you’ve received a new card bonus for the Citi Rewards+, Citi ThankYou® Preferred, Citi ThankYou® Premier/Citi Premier® or Citi Prestige® in the past 24 months, or if you’ve closed any of these accounts in the same timeframe, you won’t be eligible for the 15,000-point bonus offer that comes with this card.
+Specifically, if you’ve received a new card bonus for the Citi Rewards+, Citi ThankYou® Preferred, Citi ThankYou® Premier/Citi Premier® or Citi Prestige® in the past 24 months, or if you’ve closed any of these accounts in the same time frame, you won’t be eligible for the 15,000-point bonus offer that comes with this card.

 Other credit cards similar to the Citi Rewards+ card